ministryofjustice/laa-secure-document-storage-api/docs/client_configurations.md

 ### Automated test client

-As a developer of the SDS API, I want to run automated tests with a local test username, but I do not want to use a local dynamodb instance to store the client config.
+As a developer of the SDS API, I want to run automated tests with a local test application, but I do not want to store the config.

-1. Ensure the authorisation backend has been mocked to authenticate your test user
+1. Ensure the authorisation backend has been mocked to authenticate your test application

 2. Update the environment (likely the .env file) with the following values:
 ```shell